 Wear shades.
 Sunburn and eye damage are still possible in winter and reflection from snow will increase the effect.

-Sunglasses/shades and natural UVA and UVB protection, see the best range here, are essential to avoid sunburn from UV reflection and damage to skin and eyes.
+Sunglasses/shades and natural UVA and UVB protection are essential to avoid sunburn from UV reflection and damage to skin and eyes.

 ♦10.
 Have a checklist of things to take and do in preparedness